Hernandez 6 innings for Royals in 5-0 win over White Sox

 TRAINER’S ROOM

 White Sox: Jimenez was not in the lineup after leaving Wednesday’s game in the ninth inning.
-Manager Tony La Russa said he was still awaiting the report about the severity of the injury.
+La Russa said he was still awaiting the report about the severity of the injury.

 UP NEXT